atmacvit/bincrowd/README.md

 ## Data Preparation & Splits (Stages(1,2)) / Binning
 ### How to find bins for new dataset

-We recommend to divide the entire range of data into strata to later sample images from these strata.
-The procedure for data split generation is provided in the folder binning.
+We recommend to divide the entire range of counts into strata to later sample images from these strata.
+The procedure for data split generation is provided in the folder named ```binning```.

 ## Minibatch Sampling (Stage 3)
 ### How to sample the minibatch from bins